haiderwazir/hangry/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Light-weight and modern feeling application for hangry developer!

-* Ruby version
+* Ruby version : ruby 2.3.1p112

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* Database creation : run 'rake db:seed' to create the MOO's account ("lily@hangry.com", "testtest").
+Uses Mongodb so will need mongod server running.

-* How to run the test suite
+* test suite : N/A

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Can import menu from CSVs.
+One such CSV included